The Fourth Operation

 What ises

 In order to solve the problem we will reformulate the fourth operation in terms of functional iteration, then we can use techniques of functional analysis to try to solve the problem.
-As well as our own ideas we will use some ideas from the paper by G. Szekeres “Fractional Iteration of Exponentially Growing Functions” (J. of the Australian Mathematical Soc., vol. 2, 1962), which relies on his “Regular iteration of real and complex functions” (Acta Math., vol. 100, 1958).
-Note that Szekeres’ point of view differs from ours in that his primary interest is (see below for definitions) in exps(x) as a function of x, where s is thought of as a parameter, whereas to us that function is only a stepping stone to exps(1) where s is the variable.
-Jumping ahead, note that Szekeres claims to have proved that the second order coefficient in the power series we call Φ(x) is 1/2 but unless I’m mistaken he hasn’t done so or even made it plausible.
+As well as our own ideas we will use ideas from the paper by G. Szekeres “Fractional iteration of exponentially growing functions” (J. of the Australian Mathematical Soc., vol. 2, 1962) and its addendum (co-authored with K. W. Morris) “Tables of the logarithm of iteration of ex–1,” which relies on his “Regular iteration of real and complex functions” (Acta Math., vol. 100, 1958).
+Note that Szekeres’ point of view differs from ours in that his primary interest is (see below for definitions) in functions fs(x) as functions of x where s is thought of as a parameter, whereas to us fs(x) = exps(x) is a stepping stone to exps(1) where s is the variable.
+Jumping ahead, Szekeres states that the second-order coefficient in the power series we call Φ(x) is 1/2 (when f(x) = exp(x) – 1 ) but he fails to prove it or even make it plausible.

 Sometimes we will write “exp” for the exponentiation of e function:exp(x) = ex